littlecubiclegames/quests/README.md

 Quests can have a list of tasks which are required to be completed before the quest can be finished (e.g. User needs to login 5x).
 A quest can have multiple tasks.
 The boolean operators ``AND`` and ``OR`` can be used to combine tasks.
 These operators can also be nested (e.g. User needs to login 5x OR The Sun is shining).

+#### Trigger
+To decide which quest will be started after another quest was finished trigger conditions can be defined.
+The first quests which matches all the trigger conditions will then be started.

 #### Slot
 With slots it is possible to limit the amount of quests open at the time.
 Each slot allows one open quest.
 The availability of quests can be limited with a start and end date which can be useful for limited events.
 Slots are tied to a registry.